-The answer is YES—if we incorporate this four-step strategy religiously into our daily skin-care routine.
-Just ask any dermatologist.
+YES—as long as we incorporate this four-step strategy religiously into our daily skin-care routine.

 Free radicals are unpaired electrons that damage cells and accelerate the aging process of the body.
 Unlike the rest of the body’s tissues where 85% of free radical damage comes from the cell’s own metabolism, skin receives 80% of its free radical damage from exposure to the sun’s rays.

-Chemical sunscreens can be a trap however—if not frequently applied and reapplied, they can begin to generate free radicals of their own upon exposure to UV.
-In some cases they generate more free radicals than if you used no sunscreen at all.
+Chemical sunscreens can be a trap—if not frequently applied and reapplied, they can begin to generate free radicals of their own upon exposure to UV.
+In some cases, they generate more free radicals than if you used no sunscreen at all.
 The good news is that a variety of sunscreens containing a mix of zinc oxide and plant–based sunscreen agents are now available.

 "Ferulic acid is a potent ubiquitous plant antioxidant.
 Its incorporation into a topical solution of 15% l-ascorbic acid and 1% α-tocopherol improved chemical stability of the vitamins (C+E) and doubled photoprotection to solar-simulated irradiation of skin from 4-fold to approximately 8-fold as measured by both erythema and sunburn cell formation.
 Inhibition of apoptosis was associated with reduced induction of caspase-3 and caspase-7.
 This antioxidant formulation efficiently reduced thymine dimer formation.
 This combination of pure natural low molecular weight antioxidants provides meaningful synergistic protection against oxidative stress in skin and should be useful for protection against photoaging and skin cancer."